-The PSB had had enough complaints from customers about the charming but outdated magneto crank telephone system.
-New arrivals in town said it was hard to start or run a proper business on a magneto system.
-Skiers coming up to visit, particularly to Sugarbush, didn't particularly like this "party-line" business.
+magneto system.
+Skiers coming up to visit Sugarbush, didn't like this "party-line" business.
 Sugarbush, responding to complaints from its own customers, put pressure on WFT to go dial.

 Dana and Eleanor recognized the PSB was right and promised to replace the system within two years, if the agency would back off its one-year deadline.
 Making the promise and securing the financing to make it happen were gut-wrenching moves for Eunice and the young couple.